logdna/mezmo-workshops/content/en/transaction-to-s3/docs/processors.md

 * `transaction.cc.cc_name`
 * `transaction.cc.cc_zip`

 Since each are unique, order doesn't matter so much here.
+For each:
-For each, add an `Encrypt Field` processor using the `AES-256-CFB` algorithm with a 32 character `Encryption Key` (checkout [AllKeysGenerator.com](https://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx)to generate each key).
-Note that every encryption processor also needs an `Initialization Vector` which will be added to the event itself to allow for decryption down the road.
+* Add an `Encrypt Field` processor
+* Choose the `AES-256-CFB` algorithm with a 32 character `Encryption Key` (checkout [AllKeysGenerator.com](https://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx)to generate each key)
+* Add an `Initialization Vector` and name it whatever you like.
+Note that every encryption processor needs to add a key like this to the event itself for `decryption` down the road.

-Click `Save`.
+* Click `Save`.

 ![Encrypt CC Number Dialog](../../images/add-processor_encrypt-cc-number.png)

-Once you do this for each of the above fields, you should have 5 floating processors like so
+Once you do this for each of the above fields (or don't, it's just a demo pipeline afterall), you should have 5 floating processors like so

 ![Encrypt CC: Unconnected](../../images/add-processor_encrypt-cc-unconnected.png)